Assassination of John F. Kennedy: Kennedy declared dead; Johnson sworn in

 Cecil W. Stoughton's photograph of Lyndon B. Johnson being sworn in as President as Air Force One prepares to depart Love Field in Dallas.
 Jacqueline Kennedy, still in her Chanel suit (the blood spatters not visible here), looks on.

-At 12:38 p.m., Kennedy arrived in the emergency room of Parkland Memorial Hospital.
+At 12:38 pm, Kennedy arrived in the emergency room of Parkland Memorial Hospital.
 Although Kennedy was still breathing after the shooting, his personal physician, George Burkley, immediately saw that survival was impossible.
-After Parkland surgeons performed futile cardiac massage, Kennedy was pronounced dead at 1:00 p.m., 30 minutes after the shooting.
+After Parkland surgeons performed futile cardiac massage, Kennedy was pronounced dead at 1:00 pm, 30 minutes after the shooting.
 CBS host Walter Cronkite broke the news on live television.

 The Secret Service was concerned about the possibility of a larger plot and urged Johnson to leave Dallas and return to the White House, but Johnson refused to do so without any proof of Kennedy's death.
 (Note: At the time of Kennedy's assassination, most of his cabinet was on a trip to Japan.)
 Johnson returned to Air Force One around 1:30 p.m, and shortly thereafter, he received telephone calls from advisors McGeorge Bundy and Walter Jenkins advising him to depart for Washington, D.C., immediately.
 He replied that he would not leave Dallas without Jacqueline Kennedy and that she would not leave without Kennedy's body.
 According to Esquire, Johnson did "not want to be remembered as an abandoner of beautiful widows".

 At the time of Kennedy's assassination, the murder of a president was not under federal jurisdiction.
 Accordingly, Dallas County medical examiner Earl Rose insisted that Texas law required him to perform an autopsy.
 A heated exchange between Kennedy's aides and Dallas officials nearly erupted into a fistfight before the Texans yielded and allowed Kennedy's body to be transported to Air Force One.
-At 2:38 p.m., with Jacqueline Kennedy at his side, Johnson was administered the oath of office by federal judge Sarah Tilghman Hughes aboard Air Force One, shortly before departing for Washington with Kennedy's coffin.
+At 2:38 pm, with Jacqueline Kennedy at his side, Johnson was administered the oath of office by federal judge Sarah Tilghman Hughes aboard Air Force One, shortly before departing for Washington with Kennedy's coffin.